mbohun/misc/AcerAspireE1/README.md

 Access an EFI Partition

 At a command prompt, type mountvol drive letter: /s, and then press ENTER.
-For example, type: mountvol z: /s
+For example, type: `mountvol z: /s`
-Type mountvol, and then press ENTER.

 You should now be able to see and access the mounted EFI partition.